deephaven/web-client-ui/plugins/dashboard-object-viewer/README.md

 # Deephaven Object Viewer JavaScript Plugin

-Use this plugin to view custom objects
+Use this plugin to view custom objects for debugging purposes.

 ## Development